hansungkim1998/cs3630/README.md

 3. Install [Cozmo](https://apps.apple.com/us/app/cozmo/id1154282030) on iOS device

 ## Image Classification
-Train an image classifier to classify 7 different symbols below and "none" if it does not recognize any symbols within the image.
+Train an image classifier to classify 7 different symbols (drone, inspection, order, plane, truck, hands, place) below and "none" if it does not recognize any symbols within the image.

 <img src="images/symbols.PNG" width="600">